GoogleChrome/web.dev/src/site/content/en/metrics/tbt/index.md

 that a user _does_ interact with the page in the middle of a long task, the browser must wait for the task to finish before it can respond.

-If the task is long enough (e.g. anything above 50 ms).
-It's likely that the user will notice the delay and perceive the page as sluggish or janky.
+If the task is long enough (e.g. anything above 50 ms), it's likely that the user will notice the delay and perceive the page as sluggish or janky.

 The _blocking time_ of a given long task is its duration in excess of 50 ms. And